SAIGlobal/compliance360-activedirectory-sync/README.md

   </rules>
 </nlog>
 ```
+###Caching of Compliance 360 Data
-* The Sync service will cache Compliance 360 data information locally using isolated storage for security purposes.
+LDAP Sync will cache Compliance 360 data information locally using isolated storage for security purposes.
 Please inspect the log files for the location of the cache files in the case that you need to remove them for a clean install.

 ## Dependencies
 This application depends on the following frameworks (Please note that the application installer handles the installation of all dependencies):
+* Microsoft Window Server 2012 or newer with the latest .NET Framework 4.7.x installed.
-1. Newtonsoft.Json - for JSON processing
+* Newtonsoft.Json - for JSON processing
-2. NLog - for logging
+* NLog - for logging
-3. Structuremap - for dependency injection
+* Structuremap - for dependency injection
-4. Rebex SFTP - for streaming user content to a Sftp location
+* Rebex SFTP - for streaming user content to a Sftp location
-5. .NET Framework 4.7
-6. The service is designed to run on Windows Server 2012 and above.